 Maybe this is why in the world of EDM I often hear music from both amateurs and professionals that has a great mix but is compositionally flat and uninspired.

 Now don’t get me wrong, I understand that with certain genres the whole point is how well it bangs on a nice sound system or how energetic it is able to get a crowd.
 I’m in no way hating on that, but I know when I first started writing electronic music I got so caught up in trying to make everything sound as ‘big’ and loud as possible I didn’t even realize I didn’t like the music I was making in the first place.
 I was technically finishing those tracks (though I’d be hard pressed to show anyone them these days) but they were never tracks I enjoyed listening to very much afterwards.
-Making music that you actually like, that’s step 1.
+Making music that you actually like, that’s step 1 in how to finish a song.

 Here’s a tip to help you figure out if your song flows well.
 Load up your project, preferably after taking a break from listening to it anywhere from an hour to a couple days, play/loop your track, and then minimize your DAW and do something mindless while you listen like browsing the internet or checking your email.
 Anything that will steal your attention enough so you’re not listening too closely, but not too much so that you forget about it entirely.
 If there are any things that don’t work they will instantly grab your attention back, whether it’s a melody that doesn’t work, a sudden change in the composition with not enough lead-in, or even just simply an element that’s too loud.
 This works for checking a mix too, but I tend to use it for composition more often.
 It’s a great way to start your sessions off because it eases you back into your track and tells you right away what the first thing you should work on is.

 Okay so maybe you’re perfectly happy with your overall composition.
 That’s great!
-But if you’re like the rest of us, and certainly if you’re reading this article in the first place, you probably have a hard time getting past that final barrier of finalizing a mix and confidently telling yourself that the song is done.
+But if you’re like the rest of us, and certainly if you’re reading this article in the first place, you probably have a hard time getting past that final barrier of finalizing a mix and confidently aksing yourself how to finish a song?
 Now I’m not about to go into a full-on mixing tutorial here, there are plenty of those elsewhere online by people who know far more than I do, but I can tell you the one thing that has helped me get past that wishy-washy judgement phase of producing a track is simply just making a to-do list and sticking to it.
 I usually start this once I have the basic concept for the track done and I know the direction I want to take it.

 An average production to-do list for me may look something like: